mosakifal/WeatherForecast/Readme.txt

 	Role : Sales

 mohamed has the admin role so he can get forcast.
-After logging in click on forcast on the main menu next to home to get the data.
+After logging in please click on forcast on the navigation bar to retreive the weather information.

-The other user doesn't have admin role so they can't get forcast.
+The other user james doesn't have admin role so het can't retreive the weather information.